elainebroche-dev/anagram/README.md

 ### Code - to be written
 - Code on how to do a full page background came from information on this website : [Full Page Backgound](https://css-tricks.com/perfect-full-page-background-image/ )
 - Code on how to do the fade-in of the background image came from information on this website : [Fade In](https://blog.hubspot.com/website/css-fade-in)
+- Code on how to do the button click effect using a border came from information on this website : [Button Click](https://stackoverflow.com/questions/9612758/add-a-css-border-on-hover-without-moving-the-element)

 ### Media
 - To be written : The fonts used were imported from [Google Fonts](https://fonts.google.com/)